Equipment

 Motorcycle Helmet

-There’s much more to buying a helmet than choosing the colour or style that you like!
-Firstly the helmet must meet UNECE Regulation 22.05 or 22.06 standards or British Standard BS 6658:1985 and carry the BSI Kitemark.
-We strongly recommend that you never purchase a second-hand helmet or order from a website!
-You really need to try on a few helmets from different manufacturers to find what fits best.
+There’s much more to buying a helmet than choosing the colour or style you like!
+Firstly, the helmet must meet UNECE Regulation 22.05 or 22.06 standards or British Standard BS 6658:1985 and carry the BSI Kitemark.
+We strongly recommend never purchasing a second-hand helmet or ordering from a website!
+You need to try on a few helmets from different manufacturers to find what fits best.

-The UK Government launched the SHARP Helmet Safety Scheme website where you can see the safety ratings for helmets as well as great advice.
+The UK Government launched the SHARP Helmet Safety Scheme website, which provides helmet safety ratings and advice.

 Motorcycle Visors/Goggles

 Visors and goggles must meet the same standards as above.
-If you have a tinted visor then it must be for road use.
-Remember that you may be riding in low visibility conditions and therefore dark/tinted visors may not be suitable.
+If you have a tinted visor, it must be for road use.
+Remember that you may be riding in low visibility conditions, so dark/tinted visors may not be suitable.

-Visors and goggles must be in good condition free of scratches etc, if the instructor is not happy with the condition then you may be refused training.
+Visors and goggles must be in good condition, free of scratches, etc. If the instructor is not happy with the condition, you may be refused training.

 Clothing

-We appreciate that starting riding is expensive, buying your bike, getting insurance etc. but you must wear appropriate clothing to ensure you are appropriately protected.
+We appreciate that starting riding is expensive, including buying your bike and getting insurance, but you must wear appropriate clothing to ensure you are appropriately protected.

-Please note that if you attend any training and are not appropriately dressed, you will NOT be able to continue.
-We cannot list every item of clothing that may or may not be suitable.
-If you are unsure, then GMTS instructors will be around Saturday up to midday and Sunday till 10 am and can answer your specific questions.
+Please note that if you attend any training and are not appropriately dressed, you will not be able to continue unless you can rectify the issue.
+We can’t list every item of clothing that may or may not be suitable.
+If you are unsure, GMTS instructors will be around Saturday until midday and Sunday until 10 am and can answer your specific questions.

 • A good set of gloves is essential, motorcycle gloves are designed to be hard wearing and protect vulnerable parts of your hands.

-• Trousers – denim jeans are the bare minimum and should be thick material with no tears.
-Tight fitting/torn jeans are going to offer little or no protection.
+• Trousers—Denim jeans are the bare minimum and should be made of thick material with no tears.
+Tight-fitting/torn jeans offer little or no protection.

 The following are guidelines for clothing that is NOT acceptable: